Home Compare ERIE vs PGR

 Erie Indemnity Company vs The Progressive: Which Stock Looks Stronger in 2026?

-The Progressive holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Erie Indemnity Company still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The Progressive holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-This is not just a one-metric split: both stability and growth materially support the lead.
-The overall score gap is 16 points in favour of The Progressive Corporation.
+The lead is spread across stability and valuation, rather than sitting in one isolated gap.
+The overall score gap is 12 points in favour of The Progressive Corporation.

 Trajectory Similarity